Now Is the Time for Expert Networks and Micro-Consulting

 Increasing access to experts

-The digital transformation has broadened access to expert knowledge.
-Freelance expertise is now available by the minute – and at precisely the right time, given the economic pressure on many organizations today.
+We’re seeing a major evolution in how business is done.
+As recently explained in Forbes, freelance expertise is now available by the minute – and at precisely the right time, given the economic pressure on many organizations today.
 Technology is increasing our access to bonafide, trusted expertise.
-This model supports the knowledge exchange platforms economy and aids recovery by providing business-critical insights.

 Growth in corporate expert networks